Youth Climate Advocacy Committee

 Engage with Our Projects!

-- Environmental education lessons on different types of pollution
+• Environmental education lessons on different types of pollution for grades 4-6

 How to Apply for the Committee

 We are looking for a diverse group with a wide range of skills and interests, especially in the areas of the arts, science, technology, sustainability, education, and community outreach.
-All applicants must be at least 16 years of age and fully vaccinated against Covid-19 to apply.
-Applicants should be high school or college-aged and do not have to be currently enrolled in school to apply.
+All applicants must be at least 16 years of age by October to apply.
+Applicants should be high school or college-aged, but do not have to be currently enrolled in school to apply.

 Contact Us

-If you have any questions, you may wish to contact the YCAC Coordinator Jennifer Torrance at jtorrance@phipps.conservatory.org.
+If you have any questions, please contact the YCAC Coordinator Jennifer Torrance at jtorrance@phipps.conservatory.org.